SGSMI.ORG

 Harbor Beach, MI came and got him and gave him the name of Walter Carson.

-I do have a birth certificate, although my grandfather told me it was his brother's birth certificate.
+I do have a birth certificate, although my grandfather told me it was his BROTHER'S birth certificate.

 The name on the birth certificate is August F. Unger, birth date of 6-22-1907.